MSTecs/Azure-DevDays/Module 3/Lab-3.md

 	- Subscription: Select the subscription you are using for this lab.
 	- Version: Select the default version
 	- Resource group: Select the Module-03-XXXXX resource group, where XXXXX is the number generated for this lab
-	- Kubernetes cluster name: Enter a custer name, for example myAKScluster
+	- Kubernetes cluster name: Enter a cluster name, for example myAKScluster
-	- DNS name prefix: This field its filled automatically when typing the cluster name, if not, set a DNS name prefix, for example myAKScluster-dns
+	- DNS name prefix: This field its automatically filled when typing the cluster name, if not, set a DNS name prefix, for example myAKScluster-dns

 ![](images/2.png)